Irredentism: Often-discussed examples

 Somalia's invasion of Ethiopia in 1977 is frequently discussed as a case of African irredentism.
 The goal of this attack was to unite the significant Somali population living in the Ogaden region with their kin by annexing this area to create a Greater Somalia.
 The invasion escalated into a war of attrition that lasted about eight months.
-Somalia was close to reaching its goal but failed in the end, mainly due to an intervention by socialist countries.
+Somalia came close to achieving its objective but ultimately failed, primarily because of the Soviet and Cuban military intervention in support of Ethiopia.

 The Falkland Islands is a British Overseas Territory but claimed by Argentina.

 Argentina's invasion of the Falkland Islands in 1982 is cited as an example of irredentism in South America, where the Argentine military government sought to exploit national sentiment over the islands to deflect attention from domestic concerns.
 President Juan Perón exploited the issue to reduce British influence in Argentina, instituting educational reform teaching the islands were Argentine and creating a strong nationalist sentiment over the issue.
 The war ended with a victory for the UK after about two months even though many analysts considered the Argentine military position unassailable.
 Although defeated, Argentina did not officially declare the cessation of hostilities until 1989 and successive Argentine governments have continued to claim the islands.
 The islands are now self-governing with the UK responsible for defence and foreign relations.
 Referendums in 1986 and 2013 show a preference for British sovereignty among the population.
 Both the UK and Spain claimed sovereignty in the 18th Century and Argentina claims the islands as a colonial legacy from independence in 1816.

 The breakup of Yugoslavia in the early 1990s resulted in various irredentist projects.
 They include Slobodan Milošević's attempts to establish a Greater Serbia by absorbing some regions of neighboring states that were part of former Yugoslavia.
 A simultaneous similar project aimed at the establishment of a Greater Croatia.